stalyatech/upython-docs/library/sty.Flash.rst

 Hardware Note
 -------------

-On boards with external spiflash (e.g. Pyboard D), the MicroPython firmware will be configured to use that as the primary flash storage.
+On boards with external spiflash the MicroPython firmware will be configured to use that as the primary flash storage.
 On all other boards, the internal flash inside the :term:`MCU` will be used.